trap-representation/Chlore/index.md

 ![Chlore logo](./chlore-logo-github-pages.png)

-This is Chlore - a stack based, assembly-like language that's made with a focus on speed and simplicity.
+This is Chlore - a stack based language that's made with a focus on speed and simplicity.

 #### Why yet another new language? ####